Marketing Your Practice in 4 Steps

 • The colors, font, or design

-• The headline format to make it more compelling
+• Alter the headline format to make it more compelling

-With just a few tweaks of a headline, you may find that patients are suddenly interested in the same offer that you sent them last week!
-However, not ALL tweaks will produce positive results, but DON’T get discouraged.
-The money lost on ineffective tweaks is the SAME MONEY that you would lose if you weren’t tracking your marketing pieces at all.
+With just a few changes of a headline, you may find that patients are suddenly interested in the same offer that you sent them last week!
+However, not ALL tweaks will produce positive results, but DON’T be discouraged.
+The money lost on ineffective altering is the SAME MONEY that you would lose if you weren’t tracking the efforts of marketing your practice whatsoever.

 Once you’ve tweaked your piece to the point where it is getting consistently great results, it is time to scale up your efforts.
-Making your marketing efforts scalable is a great strategy to manage costs and increase New Patient numbers.
+Marketing your practice should be scalable as a great strategy to manage costs and increase New Patient numbers.
 You can scale your marketing by reaching a bigger audience, making your content “evergreen” so it is relevant over time, or using your content in an automated sequence so it will be reused automatically.

 Love what you read on the Scheduling Institute blog?
 Check out the Private Practice Playbook Podcast, powered by Scheduling Institute, and hosted by Jay Geier!
-This podcast will provide you with timely, relevant, specialized knowledge that will help you grow your practice.
+Our podcast will provide you with timely, relevant, specialized knowledge that will help with marketing your practice.
 This business podcast is delivered on a monthly basis and will allow you to remain focused on your human capital, financials, space and equipment, marketing, and clinical duplication.
 Subscribe today and start listening immediately!